Europa_Valencia_hoofdafbeelding

 Europa_Valencia_pleinen2

-Relax on one of the beaches
+Relax on Valencia's beaches

-Valencia boasts several beaches, all within easy reach of the city.
-The nearest beach boasts a lively promenade with stalls and terraces and is the largest and most touristy of them all.
-Those seeking a bit more peace and quiet can head to Platja de la Patacona, about a 20-minute drive from the old town.
-Here you can relax and enjoy the sand and sea.
 A visit to Port Saplaya is also a must: a charming harbor with colorful houses and inviting terraces.
-It's easily accessible by bike or by car along the promenade, making it the perfect end to a day at the coast.
+It's easily reached by bike or car along the promenade, making it the perfect end to a day at the coast.

 Europa_Valencia_port